Transformers in Medical Image Analysis: A Review: Transformers in medical image applications

 The meaning and terminology of 'detection' varies across technical and clinical fields.
 In technical area, it often refers to checking the existence of diseases or lesions, while, in clinical practice, it often means diagnosis or disease classification, as discussed above.
 In computer vision, detection aims to identify the location of objects in an input image and predict their categories/classes.
 In this section, detection refers to the application of object detection.

 Transformers dealing with detection tasks using medical images are often combined with CNN blocks, where a CNN is used to extract features from medical images while the Transformer architecture is used to enhance the extracted features for downstream detection.
 Shen \etal \cite{shen2021COTR} proposed a DETR-based model, namely COTR, for the detection of the polyp in the colon.
 DETR \cite{detr} is a primer method for object detection in computer vision.
 COTR is composed of a CNN for feature extraction, Transformer encoder layers interleaved with convolutional layers for feature encoding and recalibration, Transformer decoder layers for object querying, and a feed-forward network for detection prediction.
 They proposed to insert convolutional layers into the Transformer encoder for high-level image feature reconstruction and convergence acceleration.
 Ma \etal \cite{ma2021Transformer} proposed a TR-Net which combines CNN and Transformer nets to detect significant stenosis in multiplanar reformatted (MPR) image.
 Their model employs a shallow 3D-CNN to extract local semantic features of coronary regions while ensuring the model efficiency.
 Next, Transformer encoders are used to learn correlations between different regions of the local stenosis at each position of a coronary artery.
 Thus, the TR-Net can accurately detect stenosis after aggregating information from local semantic features and global semantic features.
 Jiang \etal \cite{jiang2021RDFNet} constructed a YOLOv5s-based Transformer for the detection of caries, called RDFNet.
 The model uses the FReLU activation function to activate the complex visual-spatial information of images for efficiency boosting.
+Kong \etal \cite{kong2021ctcad} proposed CT-CAD, a context-aware hybrid Transformer for end-to-end chest abnormality detection on X-Ray images.
+Tao \etal \cite{tao2021spine} designed a Spine-Transformer to address the automatic detection and localization of vertebrae in arbitrary Field-Of-View Spine CT.
+They formulated the detection as an one-to-one set prediction problem.